EIN 94-6104179

 Program areas at Lindsay Wildlife Experience

-Wildlife rehabilitation-as one of the first formally established Wildlife hospitals and rehabilitation centers in the nation, Lindsay Wildlife has served as a model for Wildlife care centers around the world.
-Since 1970, we have treated more than 275,000 native California wild animals comprising over 160 species, releasing about 50% of them back into natural habitats.
-Since 2004, over 5,000 wild animals have been accessioned into the hospital every year, with high rates of accession occurring between april and august, when birds and mammals are breeding and raising offspring.
-The number of animal patient accessions for the season spanning fy21-22 is approximately 5,500 individuals.more than 300 volunteers currently support the hospital, working on-site or providing palliative home care for injured, abandoned, and/or sick Wildlife.
-The hospital is staffed by a full-time, state-licensed veterinarian, several on-call veterinarians, Wildlife rehabilitation technicians and veterinary interns.
-The hospital's activities are regulated and overseen by the u.s. Fish and Wildlife service and the California department of fish and Wildlife.
-Lindsay's reputation for its staff's expertise in treating and surgically repairing delicate flight mechanisms of raptor species has elevated its status among peer organizations.
-What we learn from caring for and rehabilitating Wildlife in the hospital informs Lindsay's exhibits and our education and outreach programs.
-Lindsay continues to partner with various research institutions, including uc davis, uc berkeley, and east bay regional parks to track Wildlife diseases, annual migratory patterns, and anthropogenic impacts.
-Data shared with government agencies and research institutions is published in peer-reviewed research papers and used to inform Wildlife management policy and planning.
+Wildlife rehabilitation-as one of the first formally established Wildlife hospitals and rehabilitation centers in the nation, Lindsay has served as a model for Wildlife care centers around the world.
+Since 1970, Lindsay has treated more than approximately 190,000 native California wild animals comprising over 500 species, releasing about 50% back into natural habitats.
+Since 2004, nearly 5,000 wild animals have been accessioned into the hospital every year with high rates of accession occurring between april and august, when birds and mammals are breeding and raising offspring.
+More than 300 volunteers currently support the hospital, working on-site or providing home care for injured, abandoned, and/or sick Wildlife.
+The hospital is staffed by a full-time, state-licensed veterinarian, one part-time veterinarian, several on-call veterinarians, registered veterinary technicians, Wildlife rehabilitation technicians, and veterinary interns.
+The hospital's activities are regulated and overseen by the u s. fish and Wildlife department and the California department of fish and wildlife.lindsay's reputation for its staff's expertise in treating and surgically repairing the delicate flight mechanisms of raptors has elevated its status among peer organizations.
+What is learned from caring for and rehabilitating Wildlife in the hospital informs Lindsay's exhibits and education and outreach programs.
+Lindsay continues to partner with various research institutions, including uc davis, uc berkeley, as well as east bay regional park district to track Wildlife diseases, annual migratory patterns, and anthropogenic impacts.
+Data shared with government agencies and research institutions is published in peer-reviewed research papers used to inform Wildlife management policy and planning.

-Animal encounters-lindsay's live collection, of "animal ambassadors" comprises about 70 individuals, including individuals that have been too seriously injured to be released back into natural habitats or those that have become so habituated to humans that their ability to survive in the wild has been compromised.
+Animal encounters-lindsay's collection of animal ambassadors comprises about 60 individuals, including individuals that have been too seriously injured to be released back into natural habitats or those that have become too habituated to humans that their ability to survive in the wild has been compromised.
 The medical care and husbandry of Lindsay's animal ambassadors is regulated by the u.s. department of agriculture, u.s. Fish and Wildlife service, and the California department of fish and Wildlife.
 Lindsay is committed to providing medical care, housing, and behavioral enrichment for these animals for the rest of their lives.
-Lindsay is especially well-known for its collection of raptors, owls and ravens, and provides "up close and personal" experiences with small mammals, reptiles, and amphibians.the animal ambassadors live in specially constructed artificial habitats, as well as in aviaries, terraria, and aquaria.
+Lindsay is especially well known for its collection of raptors and various other birds and provides ?up close and personal?
+Experiences with small mammals, reptiles, and amphibians.the animal ambassadors live in specially constructed artificial habitats, as well as in aviaries, terraria, and aquaria.
 Some of them are on permanent display in the exhibit hall, while all of them participate in educational activities delivered to the public by staff and trained volunteers.
 Education programs with animal ambassadors take place every day indoors and outdoors.
-The key messaging of these exhibit and education programs is the protection of unique and diverse ecosystems in California, which are home to a number of unique animals with interesting adaptations and key roles in the maintenance of biological diversity and ecosystem function.
-Lindsay's live collection includes state and federally endangered listed species.
+The key messaging of these exhibit and education programs is the protection of unique and diverse ecosystems in California, which are home to several unique animals with interesting adaptations and key roles in the maintenance of biological diversity and ecosystem function.
+Lindsay's collection includes state and federally endangered listed species.

 Education-lindsay's education department, working with the animal encounters department (in charge of the living collection) creates Wildlife and environmental programs that are inquiry-based, hands-on, multi-sensory, and uniquely intimate.
 Opportunities exist for guests of all ages, educational levels, and abilities.
-By focusing on the diversity of guests' interests, Lindsay sparks interest in the biological sciences, critical thinking, and conservation for thousands of lifelong learners.
-Descriptions of select educational programs and features are provided below.exhibit hall and daily programs-the major features enjoyed by nearly 60,000 Museum guests annually are twelve indoor exhibit spaces, two outdoor program areas, eleven daily educational programs, and more than 60 animal ambassadors on public display.
-The daily programs are dynamic, engaging, guest centered, and mission driven, while the animal ambassadors are out and connecting with guests throughout the entire day.lindsay in the classroom-lindsay programs delivered at schools, known as Lindsay in the classroom, are designed for 30 students in pre?kindergarten through fifth grade, last one hour, and always include the presence of animal ambassadors.
-The titles of the five classroom programs are pond protectors, wild homes, learning from Wildlife, have to have a habitat, and ecosystem energy flow.
-Many of the animal ambassadors are touchable, with the exception of owls and bats.
-Each Lindsay in the classroom program utilizes grade-specific next generation science standards (ngss) that satisfy specific learning objectives.classes-homeschool, preschool, and afterschool-during fy21-22, Lindsay provided both in-person and virtual classes.
-Instructors delivered 37 virtual classes to 326 students.
-Outstanding Wildlife leaders (owls) and keepers in training (kits)-the two youth development programs in the education department are the owls and kits.
+By focusing on the diversity of guests' interests, Lindsay promotes biological sciences, critical thinking, and conservation for thousands of lifelong learners.
+Descriptions of select educational programs and features are provided below:exhibit hall and daily programs-the major features enjoyed by nearly 60,000 Museum guests annually are twelve indoor exhibit spaces, two outdoor program areas, eleven daily educational programs, and more than 60 animal ambassadors on public display.
+The programs are dynamic, engaging, guest centered, and mission driven while the animal ambassadors are out and connecting with guests.lindsay in the classroom-lindsay programs delivered at schools, known as Lindsay in the classroom, are designed for 30 students in pre-kindergarten through fifth grade, last one hour, and always include the presence of animal ambassadors.
+The five classroom programs are: pond protectors, wild homes, learning from Wildlife, have to have a habitat, ad ecosystem energy flow.
+Many of the animals are touchable with the exception of salamanders, turtles and bats.
+Each Lindsay in the classroom program utilizes grade-specific next generation science standards (ngss) that satisfy specific learning objectives.classes-homeschool, preschool, and workshops-homeschool, preschool and workshops-during fy22-23, Lindsay provided in-person classes.
+Instructors delivered 15 workshops to 95 students, 31 preschool classes to 222 students, and 3 homeschool semesters (25 classes) to 48 students.
+Outstanding Wildlife leaders (owls) and keepers in training (kits)-the two youth development programs of the education department.
 The owls program invites approximately 55 participants between the ages of 13 and 18 to develop skills in Wildlife education, basic animal husbandry tasks, and teamwork.
-As individuals leave the program, mostly through graduation or "aging out," new recruits are welcomed into the year?round schedule.
-Lindsay benefits from the energy and enthusiasm of the owls, and the youth receive knowledge and skills useful in science, education, and citizenship.
+As individuals leave the program, mostly through graduation of "aging out," new recruits are welcomed into the year-round schedule.
+Lindsay benefits om the energy and enthusiasm of the owls, and the youths receive knowledge and skills useful in science, education, and citizenship.
 The approximately 50 owls are a steady presence at Lindsay through 2.5 hour-long shifts six days per week.
-Kits is a similar program but the focus is exclusively animal husbandry.
-Kits complete their animal care shifts on mondays.
-A limited number of scholarships are available to prospective naturalists.special programs-special programs include hikes of the mt.
-Diablo region; mini-mondays; mt.
-View sanitary district classroom and wetland programs; scout programs; v.i.peek encounters; wild-night evening events; and workshops in art and science.school field trips-based on the next generation science standards (ngss) for pre-kindergarten through fifth grade adopted in 1978, Lindsay provides regional schools multi-sensory, encourage observation and critical thinking programs, helping equip young minds to consider future science and conservation careers.
-To adjust to stay at home orders, our school program went virtual.
-Based on next generation science standards, each virtual school program consisted of three 30-minute sessions and included visits from at least three animal ambassadors.
-During the fiscal year, Lindsay hosted 71 in-person programs for 1,633 students and conducted 22 virtual school programs for 515 students.
-During the summer we created engaging summer field trips and delivered 11 summer field trips for over 228 students.
+Kits is a similar program, but the focus is exclusively animal husbandry.
+Kits complete animal care shifts on mondays.
+A limited number of scholarships are available to prospective naturalists.special programs-special program include hikes at mt.
+Diablo and in east bay regional parks; tiny tuesdays; mt.
+View sanitary district classroom and wetlands programs; scout programs, v.i.
+Peek encounters; wild@night evening events, natural history rentals, and Lindsay in the community events.school field trips-based on the next generation science standards (ngss) for pre-kindergarten through fifth grade adopted in 1978, Lindsay provides regional schools with multi-sensory, observation, and critical thinking-based programs that help equip young minds to consider future science and conservation careers.
+Field trips include four interactive stations, two animal ambassadors, and natural history specimens.
+During the 22-23 fiscal year, Lindsay hosted 151 in-person field trip programs for 4,380 students.
+During the summer 8 field trips were created and delivered for over 160 students.

 Who funds Lindsay Wildlife Experience